airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 }
 ```

-### Install Bootstrap for Sass
+### Install Bootstrap for Sass with Bower

-Now let's use Bower to install bootstrap.
+Now let's use Bower to install Bootstrap.
 This will allow us to import Bootstrap into our SCSS code and compile it down to CSS manually.

 Create a `bower.json` file using `bower init` or by manually creating one: